-19. UE#1 send ACK to the terminating network.
+18. UE#1 send ACK to the terminating network.

-20. The application data channel between UE#1 and UE#2 is established which may be anchored on DCMF/enhanced MRF or not.
+19. The application data channel between UE#1 and UE#2 is established, in this example, not anchored on DCMF/enhanced MRF.

-6.20.2.4 UE initiated P2A/A2P application data channel establishment
+6.20.2.5 UE initiated P2A/A2P application data channel establishment